 Transform sits conveniently in between an organization’s data warehouse, and other downstream tools.
 Essentially, it acts as a proxy to the warehouse, translating metric requests into SQL queries to the warehouse.

 In this way, transformation occurs at the 'metric level' — consistently defined in code, accessible to all downstream tools, and centrally governed to maximize insights.

 Who should use Transform?

-- A data engineer, data analyst or data scientist would be well-suited to set up MetricFlow which will abstract the metric definitions for end users.
+A data engineer, data analyst or data scientist would be well-suited to set up MetricFlow – the semantic layer where metric definitions are authored in YAML for future downstream consumption by end users.
 They are typically familiar with the underlying warehouse and data structures, write SQL, and generally charged with transforming raw data assets into usable, meaningful data insights for the end user.
-They want to reduce the time spent writing duplicative SQL and want to leverage a semantic model like MetricFlow to organize key metrics for their stakeholders.
+They want to reduce the time spent writing duplicative SQL, and leveraging a semantic model like MetricFlow ensures that metrics are governed and accessible for their stakeholders to self-serve.